klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

   ![Slide Interactive jobs with salloc](https://465000095.lumidata.eu/training-materials-web/intro-evolving/img/LUMI-BE-Intro-evolving-07-Slurm/JobInteractiveSalloc.png){ loading=lazy }
 </figure>

-This is a very good way of working for the first scenario described above.
+This is a very good way of working for the first scenario described above, testing steps for a future job script with parallel MPI jobs.

 Using `salloc` will create a pool of resources reserved for interactive execution, and will start a new shell on the node where you called `salloc`(usually a login node).